Flux-Point-Studios/prorated-sub-service/SETUP.md

 2. **Aiken Syntax Errors**
    - Verify that the code uses current Aiken syntax (≥ 1.0.0)
    - Check pattern matching syntax in particular
+   - Make sure interval operations use correct parameter types and order

 3. **Path Issues**
    - Ensure the correct directory structure as shown in the README.md